clojure/build.poms/README.md

     * Runs tests defined with clojure.test
 * Build profiles
   * Default profile
-    * Adds dependency on a Clojure release defined by ${clojure.version}
+    * Adds dependency on a Clojure release defined by the `clojure.version` property
   * "local-clojure-dep" profile
     * Adds "system" dependency on a Clojure JAR anywhere on the local filesystem
     * Enabled by setting the `clojure.jar` property on the command line